Insider’s Guide: When to Visit Whistler in the Summer

 JULY

 Peaks, picnics and patios are all top of mind in July.
-The month kicks-off with Canada Day celebrations including a free outdoor concert.
 The alpine hiking and biking trails are clearing and just about every outdoor activity from glacier glissading to whitewater rafting is open for booking.
-With the Whistler Children’s Festival in town, this is the perfect time for a family getaway.
+We also celebrate our local producers and artisans at the Whistler Farmers’ Market

 Events: